tinkernels/coredns-pocketbase/README.md

 ## Description

-This plugin uses PocketBase as a backend to store DNS records.
-These will then can served by CoreDNS.
+This plugin uses PocketBase as a backend to store DNS records, will then can be served by CoreDNS.
 The backend uses a simple single table data structure that can add and remove records from the DNS server.

 ## Syntax